 Our vegetarian option pasty - potatoes fried in curry, cumin and garam masala and then simmered in a mild creamy curry sauce with peas, carrots, chick peas and spinach.
 Comes with optional Major Grey's chutney

-Our mini Victoria spongecake sandwiched with a buttery cream frosting and lemon curd.
+Our mini Victoria spongecake sandwiched with a buttery cream frosting and lemon curd or raspberry preserves.

-Our traditional Scottish shortbread topped with a layer of our handmade caramel and topped with a layer of chocolate.
+Our traditional Scottish shortbread topped with lemon curd and dusted with sugar.

 A crunchy puffed snack food flavored with pickled onion